raval91/Aflav_thesis_supp/README.md

 code
 - denovo_map_parameter_optimisation.sh
-	Optimises parameters to genotype samples using
-	the denovo_map.pl pipeline of Stacks 2.3d.
+	Optimises parameters to genotype samples using the denovo_map.pl pipeline of Stacks 2.3d.

 - stacks_data_extraction.sh
-	Extracts the relevant metrics from Stacks 2.3d to optimise parameters
+	Extracts the relevant metrics from Stacks 2.3d to optimise parameters.

 - denovo_pipeline.sh
-	runs denovo_map.pl on the optimised parameter
-	combination and prepares data for pedigree
+	runs denovo_map.pl on the optimised parameter combination and prepares data for pedigree construction
-	construction

 - M.musculus_insilico_digestion_parallel_SbfI_MseI.R
 	Runs an in silico restriction digest of a reference genome and outputs various plots

 - M.musculus_insilico_digestion_parallel_SbfI_MseI.R
 	Runs an in silico restriction digest of a reference genome and outputs various plots

  tables_and_figs
 - A.flavicollis_demographic_data.txt
 	Life history and sample ID data on samples

 - coverage_duplicates_merged.txt
-	Sequencing coverage of samples after duplicate
-	samples have been merged
+	Sequencing coverage of samples after duplicate samples have been merged

 - parameter_optimisation_metrics.txt
 	metrics extracted from stacks 2.3d to optimise parameters

 - relatedness_results_duplicatesMerged.txt
-	Pairwise relatedness estimated by max-likelihood,
-	GCTA, KING and PLINK method of moments
+	Pairwise relatedness estimated by max-likelihood, GCTA, KING and PLINK method of moments

 - genotyping_error_rates.txt
 	genotyping error rates as extimated using TIGER

 - sample_groups.txt
 	list of independently sequenced samples across multiple sequencing lanes